jaycakep/jphpfw/README.md

 - Sets the database connection parameters.
 - Tests the database connection.

+### `htaccess`

+Provides URL rewriting rules:

+- Removes the index.php file from the URL.
+- Handles 404 errors for non-existent URLs.
+- Enforces HTTPS connections by redirecting to the HTTPS version of the URL.

 ## Customization

 - Modify the file structure and routing logic as needed for your specific application.